-- Administrative Support Fee based on HUD model.
-This also includes IT, Elderly Service coordinator and leasing cost.
-We choose not to allocate any costs out to a program or project that is not under their direct control. - 95 Tacoma Housing Authority 2022 MTW Report Appendix A: LAMP
+• Administrative Support Fee based on HUD model.
+This also includes IT, elderly service coordinator and leasing costs.
+We choose not to allocate any costs out to a program or project that is not under their direct control.

 Administrative Support Fee